 Signs of CSE: Looking out for Lottie

-Lottie was recently updated in partnership with the NSPCC and featured in ChildLine's National #listentoyourselfie campaign.
+Lottie was recently updated in partnership with the NSPCC and featured in ChildLine's National #listentoyourselfie campaign looking at unhealthy relationships.

 'Lottie' is a modern interactive simulation addressing the serious issues of online grooming and exploitation for professionals working with young people.
 The interactive CPD Workshop has been designed to raise awareness and provide insight into the grooming process and implications for young people.
 The simulation features the ‘boyfriend’ style groomer, and tackles the complexities of this seemingly normal online relationship, providing unprecedented insight into perspectives of both groomer and victim of CSE.
 Through the use of a social media style interface, professionals are able to learn about grooming by tracking the behaviour of the groomer and see the implications for the victim.
 After the training you will be given free access to the resources and for a year.
 You may then use the simulation with young people in group or one-to-one sessions.